A Theory of Formal Synthesis via Inductive Learning: Theoretical Analysis of CEGIS: Preliminaries

 \subsection{CEGIS Definitions}

 We now specialize the definitions from Sec.~\ref{sec:ogis} for the case of CEGIS.
-The family of languages $\mathscr{\lang}$ defines the concept class $\class$ for synthesis.
+An indexed family of languages (also called a language class) $\mathscr{\lang}$ defines the concept class $\class$ for synthesis.
 The domain $\domain$ for synthesis is the set of natural numbers $\nat$ and the examples are $i \in \nat$. \revise{Recall that we restrict our attention to the special case where the specification $\Spec$ is captured by a single target language, i.e., $\lang_{\target}$ comprising all permitted program behaviors.
-Therefore, the formal inductive synthesis (FIS) problem defined in Section~\ref{sec:ogis} (Definition~\ref{def:formal-inductive-synthesis}) can be restricted for this setting as follows: \begin{definition} Given a {\em language class} $\mathscr{\lang}$, a domain of examples $\nat$, the specification $\Spec$ defined by a target language $\lang_\target$, and an oracle interface $\orint$, the problem of formal inductive synthesis of languages (and the associated programs) is to identify a language in $\Spec$ using only the oracle interface $\orint$. \end{definition}
+Therefore, the formal inductive synthesis (FIS) problem defined in Section~\ref{sec:ogis} (Definition~\ref{def:formal-inductive-synthesis}) can be restricted for this setting as follows: \begin{definition} \acta{ Given a {\em language class} $\mathscr{\lang}$, a domain of examples $\nat$, the specification $\Spec$ defined by a target language $\lang_\target$, and an oracle interface $\orint$, the problem of formal inductive synthesis of languages (and the associated programs) is to identify a language in $\Spec$ using only the oracle interface $\orint$.} \end{definition}

 Counterexample-guided inductive synthesis (CEGIS) is a solution to the problem of formal inductive synthesis of languages where the oracle interface $\orint$ is defined as follows.